 Detailed Beginner's Investing Guide

-Explore the value investing process and concepts in greater detail with the following articles.
+Explore the value investing process and concepts in greater detail with the following articles in the value investing guide.
 This is a work in progress and will be expanded continuously over time.

 Knowing the financial health of your company comes with a lot of equations and terms.
 One that you need to know is “profit margin.”
 What is it, why does it matter and how do you calculate it?
 Read on to learn more.
-What is Profit Margin?
-The profit margin is the percentage of revenue or sales that… [Read More]
+Definition The profit margin is the percentage of revenue or sales that is leftover after… [Read More]

 What is Free Cash Flow?
 Free Cash Flow is a way of measuring a company’s financial performance.
 In essence, Free Cash Flow is the amount of money a company or firm can generate after spending the money they must in order to maintain and/or expand its assets.
 FCF is important because it tells companies –… [Read More]